GoofyKetchup/B-Shell/README.md

 # Help
 Source Code is in releases.
 Use the command help for get a idea of what each commands do.
+# WARNING
+The most older packages(v0.1, v0.2) is not compiled.